Introducing Marianne, our first User Researcher in the North

-Hi, I’m Marianne, the first User Researcher to join the dxw digital Leeds office.
+Hi, I’m Marianne, the first User Researcher to join the dxw Leeds office.
 Having recently returned from maternity leave I’m super excited (and a bit nervous) to get stuck into some projects up here!

 This is my first role in the public sector, but I’ve been working to improve products and services for people since 2009.